weberjn/org.openhab.automation.javascripting/README.md

 (they are all in src/script/java)

 A Java class is loaded, compiled into memory and its onLoad() method executed.
-A Python or JS Script is evalated during load, this is simulated with the onLoad() method.
+A Java script will not work as a Python or JS Script (which is evaluated during load).
+For java this is simulated with the onLoad() method.
 So, rules can be defined programmatically in onLoad().

 Or, you can annotate public instance variables of type SimpleRule.
 See the FileWriteRule sample.
 You can also directly annotate methods of the Script.
 See the CronRule sample.

 # Project for Scripts